jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 -----

-A command’s access to a parameter’s privates or only its publics.
+A command’s access to a parameter’s private contents or only its publics.

 -----